 Premium hardwood floating stairs installed in a Toronto home

-Hardwood treads on a floating stair system deliver something glass and steel alone can't: texture, grain variation, and thermal warmth.
-The right wood species — matched to the existing flooring species, stain, and finish in your space — makes the staircase feel like it belongs rather than like it was added as an afterthought.
+The wood is what you touch and see every day.
+The right species — matched to the existing flooring species, stain, and finish in your space — makes the staircase feel like it belongs rather than like it was added as an afterthought.
+Toronto's freeze-thaw winters and humid summers create real movement in wood.
+Acclimation before installation isn't optional — it's how we prevent seasonal gapping after the stair goes in.

 We work with white oak most often.
 It's the dominant species in high-end Toronto renovations right now — strong grain structure, excellent finishing properties, and compatibility with the wide variety of stain tones used in the market.
 Walnut is the other common choice for clients who want deeper tones and a richer, more dramatic wood.
 Maple works well for contemporary interiors where a lighter, more uniform grain is preferred.